dcramer/pytest-django-lite/README.rst

-A minimal plugin to integration Django and py.test.
+A minimal plugin to integrate Django and py.test.

 Usage
 =====